 Our amended and restated certificate of incorporation and amended and restated bylaws will provide that until a Triggering Event, any director may be removed with or without cause by the affirmative vote of a majority of our outstanding shares of common stock.
-Upon a Triggering Event, our amended and restated certificate of incorporation and amended and restated bylaws will provide that any director only be removed only for cause by the affirmative vote of a majority of common stock.
+Upon a Triggering Event, our amended and restated certificate of incorporation and amended and restated bylaws will provide that any director only be removed only for cause by the affirmative vote of a majority of our outstanding shares of common stock.

 Our amended and restated certificate of incorporation will provide that the board of directors will be divided into three classes of directors, with staggered three-year terms, with the classes to be as nearly equal in number as possible.
 As a result, approximately one-third of the board of directors will be elected each year.
 The classification of directors has the effect of making it more difficult for stockholders to change the composition of the board of directors.
-In connection with this offering, Max Valdes will be designated as a Class I director, Chris Vanderhook will be designated as a Class II director.
+In connection with this offering, Max Valdes will be designated as a Class I director, Chris Vanderhook will be designated as a Class III director, and each of Tim Vanderhook and Elizabeth Williams will be designated as a Class III director.